bjorn-ali-goransson/warzone2100/README.md

 * [x] animation interpolation between frames
 * [ ] split large functions into smaller functions
 * [x] make possible to have totally top-down camera pitch
-* [ ] STOP scrolling when mouse is outside window!!!
-* [ ] STOP scrolling when mouse is on title bar!!!
 * [ ] mouse rotating inverts its origin when too close
 * [ ] small radars have "gaps" in the middle of the dish, cyborgs seem to have too
 * [ ] rain looks wierd when rotating?